jmcentire/agent/README.md

 * **API Key:** Set via the `OPENAI_API_KEY` environment variable (required).
 * **AI Model:** The OpenAI model used can be changed by modifying the `MODEL` variable near the top of the `agent` script file (default: `gpt-4-turbo-preview`).
 Ensure the chosen model is compatible with the Chat Completions API endpoint.

-## License

-[Choose a License, e.g., MIT]

-This project is licensed under the MIT License - see the LICENSE file for details (or add license text here).

 **Disclaimer:** This script is provided "as-is" without warranty of any kind.
 Use responsibly and understand the risks.